All about orthokeratology (ortho-k) contact lenses

 3-year old cute and handsome little boy lounges in the pool while smiling on a sunny day.

-What to expect: Some things to know about ortho-k contacts
+Some things to know about ortho-k contact lenses

-• While some people experience clearer vision almost immediately, it can take a few weeks or longer for ortho-k lenses to work as well as they can.
+While some people experience clear vision within days, it can take a few weeks or longer for ortho-k lenses to work as well as they can.

-• At first, you’ll probably feel them on your eyes until you fall asleep
+When you first start wearing these contacts, you’ll probably feel them on your eyes until you fall asleep.

 ACUVUE makes ortho-k lenses